Changing displays tell the story of Brattleboro’s two centuries as a regional economic and cultural center.

-Since its founding in 1982, the Brattleboro Historical Society has worked to shelter and share locally significant facts and artifacts so present and future generations can learn from the past.
+The Brattleboro Historical Society showcases its vast and varied collection of artifacts at the downtown History Center and Museum.
+Since its founding in 1982, BHS has worked to shelter and share locally significant facts and artifacts so present and future generations can learn from the past.

-The History Center will give residents and organizations the opportunity to explore their local heritage and add to the variety and vitality of downtown by collaborating on permanent and changing exhibits and ongoing public talks, workshops and other programs.
+The History Center and Museum gives Brattleboro residents, businesses, and organizations the opportunity to explore their local heritage and add to the variety and vitality of downtown by collaborating on permanent and changing exhibits, public talks, workshops, and other programs.

 Brattleboro-related books, postcards, posters, photos, maps, and tag sale items are available in the gift shop.

 Estey Organ Company – The world’s largest manufacturer of reed organs operated in Brattleboro for more than a century.
 See tools, photos, advertising, and play the two small organs on site.

 Stephen Daye Press – One of the earliest of the regional publishers, located in Brattleboro during the 1930s to early ‘40s.
 Browse the collection of more than 120 books with a New England emphasis.